Motorcyclists Beware of Driveway Blind Spots

 Last year, one of our clients was traveling down a beautiful rural road in the suburbs of Philadelphia, when another driver backed out of her driveway and into the path of oncoming traffic.
 This client was an experienced motorcyclist with a strong understanding of road safety, yet knowledge and skill couldn’t prevent an accident.
 He was violently thrown from his seat, resulting in life-altering, permanent injuries.
 His terrible experience should serve as a warning to all PA motorcyclists as they bring out their bikes for the summer ahead: always be wary of driveway blind spots.
+Our motorcycle injury lawyers explain how to be aware of blind spots.

 Property Hazards and Careless Driving Threaten Motorcyclists Everywhere